 - 3-4 drops green food coloring

-- 1/2-3/4 cup all-natural seedless raspberry preserves jam, or jelly
+- ¾ cup all-natural seedless raspberry preserves, jam, or jelly

 - green sugar sprinkles

-Scrape down sides, add egg and vanilla, Beat for another 2-3 minutes, scraping down sides as necessary, until well combined.
-Add 3-4 drops of green food coloring and mix for another minute or until the green coloring is evenly distributed throughout dough (no streaks of color).
+- Scrape down sides, add egg and vanilla, Beat for another 2-3 minutes, scraping down sides as necessary, until well combined.
+Add 3-4 drops of green food coloring and mix for another minute or until the green coloring is evenly distributed throughout dough and there are no streaks of color.

-Preheat oven to 350.
-Line baking sheet(s) with parchment paper or use a silicone baking mat.
+- Preheat oven to 350F/176C degrees.
+Line baking sheets with parchment paper or use a silicone baking mat.

-When cookies are completely cooled, take the round cookies and spread a little of the raspberry preserves on each one.
-At this point, if you haven't use the green sprinkles, sift powdered sugar on top of each heart cut-out cookie.
+- When cookies are completely cooled, take the round cookies and spread a little of the raspberry preserves on each one.
+At this point, if you haven't used the green sprinkles, sift powdered sugar on top of each heart cut-out cookie.
 Lightly press it on top of jelled cookie.
-Store leftover cookies in the refrigerator for up to 5 days in tightly covered container.